Council tax discounts

 We can only disregard other adults you live with if you provide us with their details – you need to complete a separate form for each of them – these can be found in the Downloads box on this page.

-- your billing number which starts with a 4 and can be found on your bill
+Once you have logged in you will need to enter your billing number which starts with a 4 and can be found on your bill.

 You should continue to pay your council tax until any discount is awarded.

 If you do not agree with our decision relating to a discount, you can appeal to us in writing using the details in the contact box on this page.

 You must notify us about any change in your circumstances as it may mean you are no longer entitled to single person discount.

 We will check every year that you are still entitled.
 You may receive a letter asking you to confirm this.
 We may cancel your discount if you do not reply when we contact you.

 You might be able to apply for a council tax discount if you or someone you live with is disabled.